whamcloud/Support/docs/support/migrate-iml-node-to-existing-zfs-monitored.md

 <a name="top"></a>
 [Support Table of Contents](TOC.md)
-# Migrating an IML node to and existing ZFS Monitored Filesystem
+# Migrate an IML node to a new server while preserving an existing ZFS monitored filesystem

 It may be necessary to migrate an IML manager node to a new server while still using an existing ZFS Monitored filesystem with the existing MDS and OSS servers.
 In this case, the IML manager node will be re-installed on a new server and will be setup to communicate with the existing MDS and OSS servers.